nghin/vacsf.org.test/pages/bible-study/Meditations/Grieve-Holy-Spirit.md

 Jesus assuaged His disciples in the verse above by showing them the extent of God's forgiveness.
 If he expected Peter to forgive seventy times seven, wouldn't He be able to forgive seven hundred million times seven?
 That was exactly what He did, ahead of time for all the sins of mankind since the beginning of time and to the end of the ages.

 And if he did so for the entire human race, how about me?
-Will he be able to forgive me for grieving His heart?
-Of course, because if I don't believe so I must be saying Jesus lied.
+Will He be able to forgive me for grieving His heart?
+Of course He will, because if I don't believe so I must be saying Jesus lied.
 But God cannot lie, and His promise will forever be true.

 ### The real offense against the Holy Spirit